-The minimum initial investment for Class A and Class C Shares is, generally, \$1,000.
-The minimum initial investment for Institutional Shares is, generally, \$1,000,000 for individual or certain institutional investors or certain wrap account sponsors, alone or in combination with other assets under the management of the Investment Adviser and its affiliates.
+The minimum initial investment for Class A Shares is, generally, \$1,000.
+The minimum initial investment for Institutional Shares is, generally, \$1,000,000 for individual or certain institutional investors, alone or in combination with other assets under the management of the Investment Adviser and its affiliates.
 There is no minimum for initial purchases of Investor and Class R6 Shares, except for certain institutional investors who purchase Class R6 Shares directly with the Fund's transfer agent for which the minimum initial investment is \$5,000,000.
-Those share classes with a minimum initial investment requirement do not impose it on certain employee benefit plans, and Institutional Shares do not impose it on certain investment advisers investing on behalf of other accounts.
+Class A and Institutional Shares do not impose their respective minimum initial investment requirements on certain employee benefit plans, and Institutional Shares do not impose it on certain investment advisers investing on behalf of other accounts.
+Separate Account Institutional Shares are available to Taxable Fixed Income ("TFI") Separate Account clients with at least \$100,000,000 in assets under management with Goldman Sachs & Co.
+LLC ("Goldman Sachs") or its affiliates, and \$50,000,000 invested in the TFI Separate Account strategy.

-The minimum subsequent investment for Class A and Class C shareholders is \$50, except for certain employee benefit plans, for which there is no minimum.
-There is no minimum subsequent investment for Institutional, Investor or Class R6 shareholders.
+The minimum subsequent investment for Class A shareholders is \$50, except for certain employee benefit plans, for which there is no minimum.
+There is no minimum subsequent investment for Institutional, Investor, Separate Account Institutional or Class R6 shareholders.

-You may purchase and redeem (sell) shares of the Fund on any business day through certain intermediaries that have a relationship with Goldman Sachs & Co.
-LLC ("Goldman Sachs"), including banks, trust companies, brokers, registered investment advisers and other financial institutions ("Intermediaries").
+You may purchase and redeem (sell) shares of the Fund on any business day through certain intermediaries that have a relationship with Goldman Sachs, including banks, trust companies, brokers, registered investment advisers and other financial institutions ("Intermediaries").